 Before the start of their research, students are required to attend mandatory seminars on compliance in IRB, human data, IACUC, and laboratory safety.
 A mandatory orientation workshop for scholars is held at the end of the spring semester and trains students in the essentials in research, science communication skills, and statistical analysis.
 Mandatory presentation workshops are held in late June.

 The “Medical Student Research Symposium,” held annually in January or February, represents the culmination of students’ research and is open to the entire BUMC community.
 Scholars are required to submit an abstract of their research and display a poster on this day.
 Up to six students are competitively chosen to present oral presentations of their research at the symposium.
 The best posters in several categories are chosen for the Serchuck Award.

 Class-of-2022 students who are granted a scholarship for summer, 2019 are responsible for at least 7 weeks of full-time research during the summer break which is May 18 – July 14, 2019 (about 8 weeks in total).
 Class-of-2022 second-year classes begin July 15, 2019.
 Scholarships are $2,400.

 Students searching for a preceptor and research project may browse Preceptors/Projects.

-- Letter of Intent (two parts) is due March 2, 2018.
+- Meeting of Intent is due March 15, 2019.
 If you are applying for a project at the VA, you are exempt from this requirement.

 If you have questions regarding the Medical Student Summer Research Program, please contact Ana Gregory.